MaryamMairaj123/Multi-Cluster-Mega-CICD-E-Commerce-Project/README.md

 ## Introduction

 Task Master Pro is a task management application built using Java.
-It provides a robust set of features to help users create, manage, and track tasks.
+It provides robust features to help users create, manage, and track tasks.
 This project aims to demonstrate best practices in Java development, including project structure, coding standards, and documentation.

 ## Features